petermr/openVirus/OVERVIEW.md

 # Vision
 Everyone , **not just experts**, wants and needs access to the scientific/medical literature.
 This project makes it simple.
 We provide quick methods of finding millions of relevant documents and extracting the relevant knowledge.
-And making it useful
-an play a small

 ## EU Hackathon
 We've entered a team "ContentMine" for the EU hackathon (2020-04-24:26)on COVID.
 Team "ContentMine" under http://euvsvirus.org.
 We believe that our community and its resources can play a small part in this great effort.
-This document reflects our offering at 2020-04-21 Our system (ContentMine's `getpapers` and `AMI`.
+This document reflects our offering at 2020-04-21.
+Our systems are ContentMine's `getpapers` and `AMI`.
 The hackathon will generate questions to answer, create and share resources, make personal connections.
 # Methodology
 **To download large amounts of Open publications, unify the semantics, filter, annotate, re-use, reaggregate, compute** More specifically:
-* find a number of Open sources (repositories, publishers, theses, NGO gray literature, government pubklications, etc.)
+* find a number of Open sources (repositories, publishers, theses, NGO gray literature, government publications, etc.)
 * build crawler/readers for these and translate into universal form (JATS, originally from NIH) widely used in biomedical publications).
 * add semantics so machines can understand the articles.
-* search and annotate with a large number of bespoke dictionaries (word liswe ts)
+* search and annotate with a large number of bespoke dictionaries (word lists)
 * link everything (bibliography, annotations) to Wikidata

-We'll refer to the toolkit as `AMI` as nearky all services can be accessed through it.
+We'll refer to the toolkit as `AMI` as nearly all services can be accessed through it.

 # Non-EN language
 We believe there are mnany vital documents not in English.
 Countries which have suffered epidemics have experience of healthcare and social behaviour which will be critically useful to the world.
 The Western publishing industry and many in academia often regard non-EN as of minor importance and do not index it.